egordm/boosters/docs/benchmarks/2025-12-16-c1a7ab5-comprehensive-report.md

 ## Conclusions

-1. **Quality parity or better**: booste-rs matches or exceeds XGBoost/LightGBM on most tasks
+1. **Quality parity or better**: boosters matches or exceeds XGBoost/LightGBM on most tasks
 2. **Multiclass leader**: Significant advantage on multiclass classification (10-25% better logloss)
 3. **GOSS works well**: 1.38x speedup with quality improvement
 4. **Real-world gap is small**: ~5% on regression, ~1% on binary - acceptable for a new library
-5. **Performance competitive**: Initial results show booste-rs is competitive on training speed
+5. **Performance competitive**: Initial results show boosters is competitive on training speed

 ## Next Steps